LIKE-Productions/work_app/README.md

 <ul>
 <li>Bootstrap</li>
-<li>jQuery</li>
 </ul>

 ## Other Information

-### What I recommend

->I personally recommend that you stick to Markdown, because Markdown is easy to read, and doesn't require any third-party installations.
-A PDF would be a good business alternative, and so would HTML.
-EPUB translation might happen in the future, but I cannot make any promises yet.
+### Markdown convertions
+I am going to add Markdown to replace the MC-Worconverter beta nav button.

 ### Who this is for
  This is for the kind of people who want to take a raw Word document, but don't want to have to manually format it themselves.
 They can email their client to see what formats they want.
 I will give you a JS prompt to enter in format details. my app will take those details (We are also not saving formats into databases for security reasons) and apply them to your document.